 This equation makes sense if the voltage is constant — but what if the signal changes over time?

-To answer that question, let’s study a toy example of a 10 Ω load and a supply voltage that changes in three discrete steps.
-In this setup, we can calculate power in each slice separately:
+To answer that question, let’s study a toy example of a 10 Ω load and a supply voltage that changes in three discrete steps of equal duration: 1 V, 10 V, back to 1 V. In this setup, each time slice is essentially its own “steady state” scenario, so we can split the calculations accordingly:

-With this done, we can compute a simple arithmetic mean to get the average power delivered to the load over time:
+With this done, we can compute a simple arithmetic mean to get the average power dissipated by the load over time:

-How do we do that?
+But how do we calculate that equivalent voltage?
 Is it just an arithmetic mean of the voltages in each time slice?
-Let’s find out:
+Let’s continue with our three-voltage scenario and see if the numbers work out:

 The results don’t match.
-The problem is the V² term in the power equation.
-To figure out the correct approach, we can just solve the power equation for our toy example symbolically.
+The problem is the V² term in the power equation: the square of a sum is not the same as the sum of squares.
+To refine the approach, we can just solve the power equation for our toy example symbolically.

 The component equations are P0 = V0 / R, P1 = V1 / R, and P3 = V3 / R, so:

-Upon closer inspection, we can restate this as:
+Upon closer inspection, we can restate the result as:

-The first half of the expression is just an arithmetic mean of the squares of voltages, sitting right where the V² part used to!
+The first half of the expression is just an arithmetic mean of the squares of voltages, sitting right where the V² part of the constant-voltage formula used to be.
 Another way to put this is that we’re squaring the original waveform first, and then calculating a standard arithmetic mean of that.

-Anyway, let’s call that weird mean x and and confirm that the math checks out:
+Anyway, let’s call that weird mean x and confirm that the math checks out:

 But what is x in physical terms?
 It’s not a substitute for voltage in the original power expression; remember that it took place of the square of voltage (V²).
 To get the power-equivalent voltage we talked about, we need to calculate a square root of this value.

-And that’s what “root mean square” voltage (Vrms) is: it’s the square root of mean value of a squared waveform.
-In this case, Vrms = √34 ≈ 5.831 V.
+And that’s what “root mean square” voltage (Vrms) is: it’s the square root (R) of the arithmetic mean (M) of the squared waveform (S).
+In this case, Vrms = √34 ≈ 5.831 V. We can model the effect that halving the amplitude of the input signal would have on the dissipated power simply by dividing Vrms by two.

 Vrms for sine waves

 In analog electronics, we often work with sine signals — and that’s where Wikipedia usually hits you with calculus.
-Calculating Vrms for a square wave is simple and analogous to the experiment we conducted before; but can we pull this off for a sine wave?
+Can we avoid this?

-It should be fairly obvious that if we choose the hypotenuse (the long edge) to have a length of n, then the height of the vertical edge is equal to sin(a) × n and the length of the horizontal edge is cos(a) × n.
+Let’s say that we know the length of the hypotenuse - call it n — and know the angle a.
+It should be clear that the height of the vertical edge is equal to sin(a) × n and the length of the horizontal edge is cos(a) × n.

 This being a right triangle, we can also describe the relationship between its sides using the Pythagorean theorem:

-As it happens, we already know the values for these!
-Let’s plug them in and see what comes out:
+As it happens, we already know the values for these; the hypotenuse is n an the other sides are given by the trigonometric functions of angle a.
+Let’s plug this in and see what comes out:

 As they say in France, viola!

-👉 For a catalog of my other articles about electronics and math, click here.
+👉 For an application of RMS to modeling thermal noise and its relationship with statistics, check out this followup article.
+For a catalog of my other articles about electronics and math, click here.

 I write well-researched, original articles about geek culture, electronic circuit design, and more.
 If you like the content, please subscribe.
 It’s increasingly difficult to stay in touch with readers via social media; my typical post on X is shown to less than 5% of my followers and gets a ~0.2% clickthrough rate.